ministryofjustice/check-financial-eligibility/README.md

 3) Start a CFE server locally on port 4000, and add breakpoints at the required places

-4) Run the rake task `rake replay`: this will read the `tmp/api_payloads.yml` file and replay the original API calls and payloads enabling you to re-create the conditions.s
+4) Run the rake task `rake replay`: this will read the `tmp/api_payloads.yml` file and replay the original API calls and payloads enabling you to re-create the conditions.